hmchen47/DataScience/ML/MLNN-Hinton/16-DeepNN.md

   + recognizing larger features by using the consistency of the poses of their parts
     + representation of the pose of parts of objects relative to retina
     + easier to use relationships btw parts and recognize larger objects
-    + using the posees of the parts as a cue for recognizing a larger shape
+    + using the poses of the parts as a cue for recognizing a larger shape
   + example: nose and mouth
     + left diagram:
       + nose and mouth w/ the right spatial relationship to one another